Settlement Information for Newcomers

 For more information:

 Unfortunately, rental scams are becoming more common in British Columbia.
-The links provide some information on the latest scams, as well as tips when looking to rent or lease a home.
+The link provides some information on the latest scams, as well as tips when looking to rent or lease a home.

 For more information: